 Divorce is an emotionally taxing process that may confuse and overwhelm you.
 Now more than ever, you need the support and guidance of someone you can trust to help you navigate the process and achieve the most favorable outcome for your situation.
 That person is an experienced and compassionate Ontario divorce lawyer.
+This is why your first meeting with your divorce lawyer is important.
 And remember, we are not talking just “divorce,” as all family law cases require an experienced lawyer.

 A divorce lawyer can better assess your situation and help you when they have all the pertinent information they need to make informed decisions about the direction of your case.
-One of the ways you can help build a strong relationship with a divorce lawyer and get the advice you need during this challenging time is by knowing what to bring to your first meeting – or, even better, what to provide to your lawyer prior to your first meeting.
+One of the ways you can help build a strong relationship with a divorce lawyer and get the advice you need during this challenging time is by knowing what to bring to your first meeting with your divorce lawyer – or, even better, what to provide to your lawyer before your first meeting.

 At the Gene C. Colman Family Law Centre, we want to make your first visit with us as comfortable and stress-free as possible, which is why we conduct all meetings on Zoom.
 When arranging an initial consultation, we want you to consider gathering certain materials for your first meeting.

-First Meeting Materials to Provide to Your Divorce Lawyer
+First Meeting Materials to Provide During the First Meeting with Your Divorce Lawyer

 At the Gene C. Colman Family Law Centre, we want to help you get the most out of your initial consultation.
 A solid first meeting prepares you for what’s ahead and helps set expectations for the divorce process.
 Documents and information can foster communication between you and your lawyer and give them a better understanding of your unique circumstances.